hinsley/infinite-go/RULES.md

 The game begins with a single unlocked stone placed on the board by the non-player user `SAI`.
 This is the only move `SAI` will ever place.

-## Locks, self-locks, and valid moves
+## Locks, pending stones, and valid moves

 Every time a player places a stone, a local 13x13 region centered at that stone is considered.